 • Fluent level of English, both spoken and written.

-The following qualifications are commonly sought in Primary Teaching Assistants as they demonstrate that you can exercise the expected standard of professional conduct:
+The following qualifications are commonly sought in primary teaching assistants as they demonstrate that you can exercise the expected standard of professional conduct:

 • Level 2 Award in Support Work in Schools.